 A cautionary tale about confidentiality clauses in settlement agreements

-When an employee is handed a draft severance agreement from an employer, many of the provisions, including the confidentiality or non-disclosure provision(s), will be drafted so that the employee is barred from acting, but the employer is not necessarily.
+When an employee is handed a proposed severance agreement from an employer, many of the provisions, including the confidentiality or nondisclosure provisions, will be drafted so that the employee is barred from speaking or acting, but the employer is not necessarily.

-One piece of advocacy that employees' attorneys often do -- if the employee is interested, of course -- is to ensure that the confidentiality clause is made mutual.
-In other words, the employee agrees not to disclose the existence of the agreement and its underlying facts, but the employer does, too.
+One piece of advocacy that employees' attorneys often do is to ensure that the confidentiality clause is made mutual.
+In other words, the employee agrees not to disclose the existence of the agreement and its underlying facts and the employer does, too.
 This can be important for those times when it is in the employee's interest for the agreement -- or the underlying fact that the employee hired a lawyer to take on her employer -- to remain confidential.

 Employers generally are going to want a confidentiality clause as part of any agreement to settle a case.
 They generally do not want it to be known they settled a case.
-They do not want to appear weak.
-They do not want to appear to admit to the illegal behavior they've been accused of.
+They do not want to appear to admit to any possibly illegal behavior.
 They do not want it known that they have paid money to end or offset litigation.

-The Third District Court of Appeal in Florida explained the background to the breach:
+The Third District Court of Appeal in Florida explained what happened:

-Central to this agreement was a detailed confidentiality provision, which provided that the existence and terms of the agreement between Snay and the school were to be kept strictly confidential and that should Snay or his wife breach the confidentiality provision, a portion of the settlement proceeds (the $80,000) would be disgorged:
+Central to this agreement was a detailed confidentiality provision, which provided that the existence and terms of the agreement between Snay and the school were to be kept strictly confidential and that should Snay or his wife breach the confidentiality provision, a portion of the settlement proceeds [ ] would be disgorged....

 Within days of Snay signing the settlement agreement, his college-aged daughter posted on Facebook the following: